 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For New Jersey During Their Migration This Spring

-I’ve got some good news!
-Spring is finally here in New Jersey and that means many things, one of which is hummingbirds.
-One way to have fun at home is by backyard birdwatching.
+We’ve got some good news!
+When springtime rolls around here in New Jersey that means many things, one of which is the arrival of migrating hummingbirds.
+One way to have fun at home is by backyard birdwatching — and these birds will repay you with their pollinating skills, too!
 Spring in the Garden State brings woodpeckers, warblers, orioles, doves, cuckoos, swifts, plovers, flycatchers, shrikes, jays, and dozens of other birds.
-If you’re not an expert, no worries!
-Here’s a great guide from All About Birds that will help you along on your birdwatching journey.
-See helpful photos, hear their calls, and more.
+Perhaps no birds are more fun to watch, though, than the beautiful and delicate hummingbirds.
+So, when is the expected arrival time for hummingbirds in New Jersey?
+Read more below!

-If you’d like to attract hummingbirds to your home, you can make them a special nectar.
-A mix of sugar and water, you’ll want to follow the instructions provided by the National Audobon Society.
+If you’d like to attract hummingbirds to your home, you can make them special nectar to fill your feeders.
+Since there is a specific mix of sugar and water needed to keep them healthy, you’ll want to follow the instructions provided by the National Audobon Society.

-Have you noticed all the hummingbirds in past New Jersey springs?
+Have you noticed all the hummingbirds in New Jersey during prior spring seasons?
 Will you put out a hummingbird feeder?
 In the comments, let us know about the hummingbirds that flit around your yard every year!